axelmy318/react-readme-printer/README.md

 # react-readme-printer 👋
-Provides a function to load a readme file from github repositories and a React component to convert markdown to jsx
+Provides a function to load a readme file from github repositories and a React component to automatically load and convert markdown to jsx

 ## Installation